 Let's discuss this topic in detail.

-The authorities or the person distributing the prize money is responsible for deducting TDS before handing over the reward.
-In case the prize is in kind and not cash, the person or authority distributing the prize should make sure that the applicable tax has been paid by the winner.
+The authorities or the person distributing the prize money are responsible for deducting TDS before handing over the reward.
+In case the prize is in kind and not cash, the person or authority distributing the prize should make sure that the winner has paid the applicable tax.

 Here are some important pointers you must remember concerning Section 194B.
 This is applicable for prize earnings from all types of reality TV shows, lotteries, etc.: